-UPDATE (17.07.20): I’ve since come up with a sponge cake recipe that I personally believe is SO much better and stay soft and moist for a few days instead of drying out quickly like Victoria sponge does.
-If you’re interested, you can check out the → RECIPE ← here.
+UPDATE (08.06.22): I’ve since come up with two sponge cake recipes that I personally believe are SO much better and stay soft and moist for a few days.
+I highly recommend using my new Victoria sponge recipe (linked below) instead.
+It can also be made into mini ones. 🙂

 1. Use cake flour instead of all purpose.
 You can do this by adding cornflour/cornstarch (the type you use to thicken sauces – like this one) to your all purpose flour, which can help make your sponge cake softer and lighter.
 As a general rule of thumb, for each cup of all purpose flour used, people swap 2 tablespoons for 2 tablespoons for cornflour i.e. you measure one cup, remove 2 tablespoons and replace with 2 tablespoons of cornflour.
 So in this recipe this adds up to 2 tsp of flour being swapped for each 40g of all purpose flour.

 2. Use real butter, if possible.
 Butter alternatives like margarine contain more water and less fat and it’s that fat in butter that holds the cake together.